What is ahegao?

 Online relevance of the ahegao face

-In the context of the great popularity of the community otaku, which developed in the late 2000s, Ahegao has gained a lot of visibility online as a hentai art technique and fodder for parody illustrations.
-At its beginnings, Ahegao had been a popular style in the Collage culture on 4chan.
-And the Japanese illustrator communities Pixiv and "Nico Nico Seiga", which were launched around the same time, were popular sharing services Ahegao since he started.
-In June 2017, Pixiv had more than 20000 illustrations labeled under Ahegao, and "Nico Nico Seiga", which does not have the adult section, also has a lot of illustrations with the face.
+Against the background of the great popularity of the otaku community, which developed in the late 2000s, Ahegao gained a lot of visibility online as a hentai art technique and fodder for parody illustrations. À its debut, Ahegao had been a popular style in the culture on 4chan.
+And the Japanese illustrator communities Pixiv and “Nico Nico Seiga,” which started around the same time, have been popular Ahegao sharing services since its inception.
+As of June 2017, Pixiv has over 20000 illustrations tagged under Ahegao, and "Nico Nico Seiga", which doesn't have the adult section, also has a lot of illustrations with the face.

 The internet and its culture for the ahegao